The Anatomy Lesson of Dr. Nicolaes Tulp: Related works

-A less detailed copy of The Anatomy Lesson of Dr Nicolaes Tulp by an unknown artist hangs in Edinburgh as part of The University of Edinburgh Fine Art Collection.
+A less detailed copy of The Anatomy Lesson of Dr Nicolaes Tulp by an unknown artist hangs in Edinburgh as part of the University of Edinburgh Art Collection.

 The Gross Clinic of 1875 and The Agnew Clinic of 1889 are paintings by the American artist Thomas Eakins which treat a similar subject, operations on live patients in the presence of medical students.

 In 2010, Yiull Damaso created a parody of the painting depicting prominent South Africans.
 Nelson Mandela was the cadaver, Nkosi Johnson was the instructor, and the students were Desmond Tutu, F. W. de Klerk, Thabo Mbeki, Jacob Zuma, Cyril Ramaphosa, Trevor Manuel, and Helen Zille.
 The African National Congress condemned the work as disrespectful to Mandela, racist, and culturally insensitive to African taboos on depiction of living people as dead.

 The 2012 painting The Anatomy Lesson of Dr Freeman by Susan Dorothea White references the Rembrandt composition but renders each of the onlookers as an anatomical prosection and skeleton in a contemporary university laboratory; the enormous book is replaced by a computer screen and the background chart by a projection screen; the tendon orientation in the cadaver's left forearm is corrected.

-In popular culture

-In Asterix and the Soothsayer (1972), Uderzo and Goscinny reference the painting at the bottom of page 10, where the characters observe the disembowelment of a fish.

-The 1998 video game Gex: Enter the Gecko, the portrait of the Aris Kindt's corpse appears in one of the horrific frames from TV level called Scream TV.

-The 2011 video game Deus Ex: Human Revolution references the painting in both in-game portraits that can be found on the wall and in a certain cinematic trailer, featuring the main protagonist Adam Jensen as the cadaver as Dr. Nicolaes and his students study his charred and ruined arms, which in the actual story become amputated and replaced with mechanical limbs.

-In the 2012 German film Barbara, there is a scene in which a doctor offers his interpretation of the painting to a colleague (the protagonist) when she points out the inaccuracy of Aris Kindt's left hand.

-The painting is discussed by the narrator (a young man) and his mother during a visit to the Met in The Goldfinch, a 2013 novel by Donna Tartt.

-2014's The Anatomy Lesson by Nina Siegal is a fictionalized account of the painting's creation and backstory, based on six years of historical research and archival documents about Aris Kindt's life.

-The 2017 video game Observer features an edited version of the painting with the muscles and tendons replaced with sub-dermal cybernetics, in line with the game's themes of transhumanism.

-Nicoleas Tulp's alma mater Amsterdam University Medical Centers hosts a yearly Anatomy Lesson in tribute.
-Previous speakers include Anthony Fauci.

-The anatomist Gunther von Hagens always wears a black fedora in public, even when performing autopsies, in a tribute to Tulp's hat in the painting.